s1vax/Pwnagotchi/README.md

 <br>

 ### 💻 Firmware
-   - Existen varias paginas que ofrecen diferentes versiones del pwnagotchi.
-En este repositorio vamos a utilizar el firmware que se encuentra en la carpeta #firmware.
+   - Several websites offer different versions of pwnagotchi.
+In this repository, we will use the firmware located in the #firmware folder.

    - Once the `.rar` file with extension `.img` has been downloaded, we need to prepare our Micro SD card in a Micro SD card holder to insert it into our PC and flash it with the file we downloaded.

    - To flash the card, it is recommended to use the applications: `balenaEtcher` o `Raspberry Imager`.
 Depending on which flashing tool we select, we must:
      - For `balenaEtcher`:
-       - Seleccionamos el archivo `.img` correspondiente
+       - Select the corresponding `.img` file
-       - Seleccionamos el lugar de almacenamiento
+       - Select the storage location
-       - Ejecutamos la escritura
+       - Write the file

      - Para `Raspberry Imager`:
        - Seleccionamos la placa (en este caso una Raspberry Pi Zero 2 W)